 By calling nearly every day, the appointments were moved forward.
 The tests took place.
 I felt like I was living from test to test; going into each test hoping for answers to our questions; coming out with some answers but usually more questions.
 That was frustrating at times but I kept reminding myself that at least we got some answers and were learning a little more each time.

-We were in limbo land.
+We were in land of limbo during recovery.
 Dancing amongst uncertainty.
 Not knowing what the future held.
 Looking at what could happen – having to sell one’s home, change jobs, change expectations in a number of areas, changed dreams, etc. etc. Feeling that was awful.
 Yet reminding ourselves we still had life.
 And comparing ourselves to others’ situations and saying, ‘We are not that bad off.
 We are grateful.
 But we still wish this wasn’t happening.’

 Life continued.
 Deciding what to eat for dinner every day.
 Getting on with things we had or wanted to do.
 Doing what we could.
 Still feeling like we were, and still are, in a bubble of hibernation.
 Access to the outside world is mainly virtual or doing a few local errands.
 We’ve seen some friends but there is a lot less social contact at the moment and that is noticeable.
 For me, I have a bit more access to the outside world through work.
 But we have our routine, which thankfully includes laughter.

-And so we continue dancing in the land of limbo.
+And so we continue dancing in the land of limbo during recovery.